-Changing your Portfolio.
+Changing Your Portfolio.
 Your trust is not a managed fund.
 Unlike a managed fund, we designed your portfolio to remain relatively fixed after its inception.
 Your trust will generally buy and sell stocks:

-- to pay expenses, - to issue additional units or redeem units. - in limited circumstances to protect the trust, - to make required distributions or avoid imposition of taxes on the trust,
+to pay expenses,

-- to maintain the qualification of the trust as a regulated investment company, or - as permitted by the trust agreement.
+- to issue additional units or redeem units. - in limited circumstances to protect the trust. - to avoid direct or indirect ownership of a passive foreign investment company, - to make required distributions or avoid imposition of taxes on the trust, - to maintain the qualification of the trust as a regulated investment company, or - as permitted by the trust agreement.

-In the event that an issuer of any of the securities in the trust offers to issue new securities, or to exchange securities for trust securities, the trustee will, at the direction of the sponsor, accept or reject such offer or vote for or against any offer for new or exchanged securities or property in exchange for a trust security.
+In the event that an issuer of any of the securities in the trust offers to issue new securities. or to exchange securities for trust securities, the trustee will, at the direction of the sponsor, accept or reject such offer or vote for or against any offer for new or exchanged securities or property in exchange for a trust security.
 Should any issuance, exchange or substitution take place, any securities, cash or property received will be deposited and promptly sold by the trustee pursuant to the sponsor's direction, unless the sponsor advises the trustee to keep such securities or property.

 We will increase the size of your trust as we sell units.
 When we create additional units, we will seek to replicate the existing portfolio.
 When your trust buys stocks, it will pay brokerage or other acquisition fees.
 You could experience a dilution of your investment because of these fees and fluctuations in stock prices between the time we create units and the time your trust buys the stocks.
 When your trust buys or sells stocks, we may direct that it place orders with and pay brokerage commissions to brokers that sell units or are affiliated with your trust.
-We will not select firms to handle these transaction on the basis of their sale of units of the trust.
+We will not select firms to handle these transaction on the basis of their sale of units of the trust

-Termination of your Trust.
+Termination of Your Trust.
 Your trust will terminate no later than the termination date listed in the "Investment Summary" section of this prospectus.
-The trustee may terminate your trust early if the value of the trust is less than 40% of the value of the securities in the trust at the end of the initial offering period or less than \$1 million.
+The trustee may terminate your trust early if the value of the trust is less than \$1 million or less than 40% of the value of the securities in the trust at the end of the initial offering period.
 At this size, the expenses of your trust may create an undue burden on your investment.
 Investors owning two-thirds of the units in your trust may also vote to terminate the trust early.
 We may also terminate your trust in other limited circumstances.

 The trustee will notify you of any termination and sell any remaining stocks.
 The trustee will send your final distribution to you within a reasonable time following liquidation of all the stocks after deducting final expenses.
 Your termination distribution may be less than the price you originally paid for your units.
-You may be able to request an in-kind distribution of the stocks underlying your units at termination.
-Please refer to the section entitled "How to Sell Your Units--Redeeming Units" for information on in-kind distributions.